 Scholarships and Financial Aid

-College Board's Net Price calculator: A net price calculator (NPC) is an online tool that provides estimates of college costs for prospective students, based on a set of inputs, such as family income, size and assets.
-The NPC calculates estimated grant and scholarship aid and subtracts that total from a college’s cost of attendance, resulting in an estimated net price.
+College Board's Net Price calculator: Net Price Calculator (NPC) is an online tool that provides estimates of college costs for prospective students, based on a set of inputs, such as family income, size and assets.
+NPC calculates estimated grant and scholarship aid and subtracts that total from a college’s cost of attendance, resulting in an estimated net price.

 HESC: NYS Higher Education Services Corporation

 Federal Student Aid: Answers commonly asked questions such as:

 - How do I apply for aid? for loans?

 FinAid!: The Smart Student Guide to financial Aid